 From 2001 to 2011, the defense budget doubled and new defense institutions were added to the federal government.
-With an ever-expanding United States defense, the next president could be considered the most powerful person ever.
+With an ever-expanding United States defense, Trump could be considered the most powerful person ever.

 Although the Constitution states that Congress is tasked with formally declaring war, the United States has not formally declared war since World War II.
 Presidents have generally accepted the responsibility when the United States goes to war.

 In the weeks following the 9/11 attacks, 92 percent of Americans polled by the New York Times were in favor of using military action against al-Qaida and the Taliban.

 Vowing vengeance both from the White House in an address on Sept.
 11, 2001, and during a joint session of Congress nine days later, Bush garnered a historically high 90-percent approval rating, according to Gallup.

 Following the attacks on the United States, Bush asked Congress to approve the Authorization for Use of Military Force Against Terrorists act (AUMF), which gave the president broad powers to fight terrorists.
 The bill passed by a 420-1 margin in the House, and a 98-0 ledger in the Senate.

 “In 2001, there was this debate of exactly what extent the president will do with this much authority,” said Robert Farley, professor of political science at the University of Kentucky.
 “There was this debate inside the Bush administration where some people like (Assistant Attorney General) John Yoo and (Vice President) Dick Cheney were saying that the presidency is unfettered at all.
 Besides impeachment, the president could do whatever he wanted in terms of interpreting treaties, in terms of prisoners, in terms of going to war.”

 With broad power handed to the executive branch to fight terrorists, Yoo crafted highly controversial policy regarding the waterboarding of terror suspects, and to legitimize the United States’ efforts fighting terror under the Geneva Convention.